For General Information: (740) 374-1400

 , , ,

-Central-acting agents are medicines that lower heart rate and reduce blood pressure.
-They block the signals from the brain to the nervous system that increase the heart rate and narrow blood vessels.
+Central-acting agents are medicines that slow the heartbeat and lower blood pressure.
+They block the signals from the brain to the nervous system that narrow blood vessels and make the heart beat faster.
 As a result, the heart does not pump as hard.
 Blood flows more easily through the body’s veins and arteries.
-This lowers blood pressure.
+This makes blood pressure go down.

 Central-acting agents also are called: